mercwar/Robo-Knight-Demos/Direct X Standard C/Readme.md

 📝 MIT or your preferred license.
 --
-🛡️ ROBO‑KNIGHT DirectX.
-Use, modify, and integrate freely within your project.
+🛡️ ROBO‑KNIGHT Standard C DirectX Pure API I/O. Use, modify, and integrate freely within your project.

 ---

 ## 🤖 Author

-FFF Demonizer — architect of forging ceremonial DirectX with precision.
+FFF Demonizer — architect of forging ceremonial Pure API DirectX I/O in Standard C with precision.

 ---